 Do you have a question?
 Reach out, we can help.

 Since 1983, we have helped thousands of patients successfully live their remaining days in the comfort of their own Monroe home or nursing facility.
-Regional Hospice and Palliative Care provides caring end-of-life services to the Connecticut community with peace and dignity, while supporting their families emotionally or spiritually.
+Regional Hospice provides caring end-of-life services to the Connecticut community with peace and dignity, while supporting their families emotionally or spiritually.

 We have also build Connecticut’s first, and only, state-of-the-art private hospice center after years of careful consideration and planning – our Center for Comfort Care and Healing in CT.